-- 9. MOUNTING PADS If required, have ready the mounting pads for between the bracket flanges and the hull.
-See 'Mounting Pad' above. - 10.
-BACKING PLATE Ensure use of backing plates.
-See 'Backing Plate' above. - 11.
-CHECK ALIGNMENT Check the overall alignment and location of the bracket and the overall position of the unit. - 12.
-ASSEMBLE THE END FITTINGS ONTO THE STRUTS (STAY TUBES) AND BOLT - SHAFT CLAMP: Assemble the shaft clamp around the struts and the shaft tube.
-As this point, you will be using the real shaft assembly.
-If an older unit, be sure that the plastic shaft sleeve is in place (best if taped to the clamp).
-New units the sleeve is glued in place.
-Tighten the bolts only sufficiently to hold the shaft clamp in its planned position.
-The stay tubes should be touching the plastic sleeve inside. - > TRANSOM CLAMP: Assemble the transom clamps around the struts with the struts fully into the clamp. - Bracket bolts should be tightened snugly.
+- 9. MOUNTING PADS If required, have ready the Mounting Pads for between the Bracket Flanges and the hull.
+See 'Mounting Pad' in Section A. - 10.
+BACKING PLATE Ensure use of Backing Plates.
+See 'Backing Plate' in Section A. - 11.
+CHECK ALIGNMENT Check the overall alignment and location of the A Bracket and the overall position of the unit. - 12.
+ASSEMBLE THE END FITTINGS ONTO THE STAY TUBE STRUTS AND BOLT - > SHAFT CLAMP: Assemble the Shaft Clamp around the Shaft Assembly and Tube Clamps.
+As this point, you will be using the real Shaft Assembly.
+Be sure that the plastic Shaft Sleeve is in place.
+Tighten the bolts only sufficiently to hold the Shaft Clamp in its planned position on the Shaft Tube.
+The A Stay Tubes should be touching the plastic Shaft Sleeve inside. - > TRANSOM CLAMP: Assemble the Transom Clamps around the A Stay Tube Struts with the struts fully into the Clamp. - ➤ Bracket bolts should be tightened snugly.
 If using a torque wrench, 30 LBT.FT (40.67 N m) is sufficient for all M10 bolt sets.
-The maximum recommended torque for the two M12 bolt sets on the A Bracket Shaft Clamp is 35 LBT.FT (47.45 N m). - Warning: Tighten bolts to your usual snug tightness with a socket wrench.
-Please be very conscious not to crank too hard as the result can be a cracked casting. - > WARNING: Follow the Bolt Tightening Sequence! - TIGHTEN BOLTS ACCORDING TO BOLT TIGHTENING SEQUENCE: All 4 (2 on each) A bolts must be tightened first.
-Check that the tightening is even - the gaps in the castings are even.
+The maximum recommended torque for the two M12 bolt sets on the A Bracket Shaft Clamp is 35 LBT.FT (47.45 N m). - ➤ Warning: Tighten bolts to your usual snug tightness with a socket wrench.
+Please be very conscious not to crank too hard as the result can be a cracked casting. - ➤ WARNING: Follow the Bolt Tightening Sequence! - ➤ TIGHTEN BOLTS ACCORDING TO BOLT TIGHTENING SEQUENCE, shown in drawing above: All 4 (2 on each) A bolts must be tightened first.
+Check that the tightening is even the gaps in the castings are even.
 Only when all A bolts are tightened should the B bolt then be tightened. - 13.
-BOLT FLANGE TO TRANSOM Bolt the A bracket flanges on their mounting pads (if required) securely to the hull with the backing plate inside. - 14.
-When the A bracket installation is complete, recheck the tightness of all bolts.
+BOLT FLANGE TO TRANSOM Bolt the A Bracket Flanges on their Mounting Pads (if required) securely to the hull with the Backing Plate inside. - 14.
+When the A Bracket installation is complete, recheck the tightness of all bolts.